jmmorato/openddsharp/README.md

 * ...

 # How to Collaborate
-OpenDDSharp is developed and maintained as a hobby during my free time but as (almost) all human been I have kids, wife, family, friends or other hobbies that I like to enjoy with.
+OpenDDSharp is developed and maintained as a hobby during my free time, but as almost all humans, I have kids, wife, family, friends and other hobbies that I like to enjoy with.

-You should understand that I'm not 100% dedicated to the project and the only way to make it grow is collaborating together.
+You should understand that I'm not 100% dedicated to the project and the only way to make it grow is by collaborating.

 ## Use it, test it and report it
 Just using OpenDDSharp you are already collaborating with the project.

-Share your thoughts with the community by creating new [Discussions](https://github.com/jmmorato/openddsharp/discussions) and report bugs or improvement requests on the [Issues](https://github.com/jmmorato/openddsharp/issues) section.
+Share your thoughts with the community by creating new [Discussions](https://github.com/jmmorato/openddsharp/discussions) and reporting bugs or improvement requests in the [Issues](https://github.com/jmmorato/openddsharp/issues) section.

 In addition, the online documentation contains one advertisement per page.
-I'm sorry for that but... please consider to whitelist www.openddsharp.com in your favorite adsblock software if you are using one.
+I'm sorry for that but... please consider allowing www.openddsharp.com in your favorite adsblock software if you are using one.

 ## Implement it yourself
-As in almost all open sources projects, pull request are welcome.
+As in almost all open source projects, pull requests are welcome.
 If you find bugs or your project requires a not implemented feature, feel free to code it yourself and create a pull request.